Achievements

 the leaky confined aquifer is impermeable, all the layers extend landward

 infinitely.
-Let the axis be
+Let the

 perpendicular to the coastline, the intersection of the mean sea surface and